 There are always questions about statistics... regarding homosexuality and homosexual relationships.

-This page contains statistics about homosexuality... the number of homosexuals, the number of those in relationships and the nature of those relationships.
+This page contains statistics about homosexuality... the number of homosexuals, the number of those in relationships and the nature of those relationships and drug use by homosexuals.

 1. Number of homosexuals in Australia